amacaluso/SSB-VAE/README.md

 ## Execution

-In oder to obtain the results reported in the paper it is necessary execute all the *.sh files as follows:
+In order to obtain the results reported in the paper it is necessary execute all the *.sh files as follows:
   ```
 # run all *.sh files
 ./test_all_20news-16bits.sh